Renault K-Type engine

 The K-Type is a family of inline-4 automobile engines developed and produced by Renault since 1995.
-This is an internal combustion engine, four-stroke, with 4 cylinders in line bored directly into the iron block, water cooled, with tree (s) driven overhead camshafts driven by a toothed timing belt and an aluminium cylinder head.
+This is an internal combustion engine, four-stroke, with 4 cylinders in line bored directly into the iron block, water cooled, with overhead camshaft(s) driven by a toothed timing belt and an aluminium cylinder head.
 This engine is available in petrol and diesel versions, with 8 or 16 valves.

 History

 The K-Type engine is an evolution of the Energy engine, itself derived from the Cléon-Fonte engine in which a hemispherical head incorporating a camshaft driven by a toothed timing belt was fitted.
 The K-Type engine is the ultimate evolution of the Cléon-Fonte engine.
 The main modification of the K-Type engine is the use of non-removable cylinder liners.
 The first K-Type appeared on the Mégane with a capacity of 1598 cc.

 Evolution

 Gasoline versions

 In 1998, a 16-valve derivative of the K7M engine appeared in the Renault Laguna Phase 2, named the K4M.
 This new engine replaced the 1.8 litre F-Type engine fitted to the Laguna Phase 1.

 The specificity of K4J and K4M engines is that they have a 16-valve cylinder head, similar to the F4P and F4R versions of F-Type engine, over the K4J and K4M engines share the same distribution kit and even water pump that the F-Type engine 16 valves (F4P and F4R).